Carl Grimes: Season 2

 Once Carl heals, he helps out around the farm and the survivor's camp, but Lori notices he has a colder demeanor.
-Shane starts to go crazy and opens a locked barn, while Carl becomes more distant once the group finds that Sophia had become a walker and was herded among other walkers of Hershel's family and friends into his barn, believing they can be cured.
+Carl becomes more distant from the group.
+Shane starts to go crazy and opens a locked barn then the group finds that Sophia has become a walker and was herded among other walkers of Hershel's family and friends into his barn, believing they can be cured.
 Rick's group is forced to put down all of the walkers, including Sophia.
-Later, Carl heads into the woods alone, finding a walker stuck in a mudpit.
-He aims a gun to dispatch it, but instead tried to taunt it, and the walker lurches forward, freeing itself.
+Later, Carl heads into the woods alone, finding a walker stuck in a mud pit.
+He aims a gun to dispatch it but instead tries to taunt it, and the walker lurches forward, freeing itself.
 Carl runs back to camp but fails to mention the walker.
-Later that day, Dale is attacked by the same walker, and the group is forced to euthanize him, and Carl feels regret for not having killed the walker when he had the chance.
-Carl learns that Lori is pregnant, but she is unsure if it is Shane's or Rick's child; among these matters, Rick and Shane have a falling out, and Rick stabbed Shane to death as Carl watches.
-Rick tries to explain why he did that to Carl when Carl pulls out a gun and aims it at Rick; however, he does this to fire at the reanimated body of Shane who was about to attack Rick.
-The gunfire draws more walkers to the farm, and Rick's group and the Greenes are forced to abandon it.
+Later that day, Dale is attacked by the same walker, and the group is forced to euthanize him, Carl feels regret for not having killed the walker when he had the chance.
+Carl learns that Lori is pregnant, but she is unsure if it is Shane's or Rick's child; Glenn and Rick head out to the bar to find Hershel to save Beth after she attempts to kill herself.
+After their arrival, two "trusted" people from another group draw on them resulting in Rick, Glenn, and Hershel shooting and killing them.
+As the night continues, more people from their group come looking for them.
+They leave Randall impaled on a fence in pain as walkers build up.
+Hershel pulls Randall's leg off to save him.
+Daryl beats him to gain information about his group of 30 people.
+Shane decided to lead Randall into the woods snapping his neck and lying to the group by scraping his nose on tree bark saying Randall "hit him and ran off."
+As rick and Shane arrive back at the farm, Rick calls him out.
+Shane draws on Rick, then he stabs Shane to death.
+Shane shoots a gun attracting a large group of walkers as Carl watches.
+Carl pulls out a gun and aims it at Rick; however, he does this to fire at the reanimated body of Shane who is about to attack Rick.
+This is when Rick took the scientist's words into perspective.
+"We are all infected".
+Daryl and Glenn find no scratches or bites on Randall's undead body.
+Carl and Rick lead quite a few walkers into the barn.
+Then Carl burns the barn.
+Rick's group and the Greenes are forced to abandon it.